Best Hotels in Custer, SD

 Updated: January 16, 2026 | Prices from $99/night

-Custer is the ultimate gatekeeper to Custer State Park and just 5 miles from Crazy Horse Memorial.
-We've ranked the best hotels in Custer for 2026, including the legendary historic lodges located directly inside the state park.
+We've ranked the best hotels in Custer for 2026.
+Custer is the ultimate gatekeeper to Custer State Park and just 5 miles from Crazy Horse Memorial, including legendary historic lodges located directly inside the state park.
 Staying in Custer provides a quieter, more nature-focused Black Hills experience compared to the larger hubs.
+For official lodging information, visit Travel South Dakota's official guide.

 Table of Contents